greg-raven/grus/_posts/2019-06-19-its-time-to-end-the-border-crisis-demand-a-vote-on-h-r-3056.md

 ---
-title: 'It&#8217;s time to end the border crisis: Demand a vote on H.R.
-3056!'
+title: "It's time to end the border crisis: Demand a vote on H.R.
+3056!"
 layout: post
 categories:
 - Letters